“He is intelligent, but not experienced. His pattern indicates two-dimensional thinking.”

 What An Instructor Told Me About Grading Questions

-When I went through my instructor training, I had a master trainer highlight an obvious fact about this statement.
-Our group was reviewing techniques for coaching and responding.
+When I went through my instructor training, I had a master trainer highlight a fact about this statement.
+We were reviewing techniques for coaching and responding.
 In the process, one of the instructor candidates responded to a participant’s comment with “That’s a very good question.”

 The instructor immediately stopped the process and said: